Tanz0rz/haxe-fmod/docs/guides/components.md

 ## Rolling your own

 Everything the components do goes through public runtime calls: `FmodRuntime.attach` with an `IFmodPositionProvider`, `StudioSystem.setListenerPosition2D`, and `FmodRuntime.banks`.
 A game on an engine without a component package writes the same few lines against its own object types.
+On Heaps and Kha, `FmodHeapsUpdater.add(ticker)` and `FmodKhaUpdater.add(ticker)` tick a custom component every frame, and `remove(ticker)` stops it.
 The engine-free cores in `haxefmod.runtime` (`EmitterTracker`, `ListenerTracker`, `ZoneTrigger`, `BankLoadTracker`) carry the shared behavior.